cgrates/cgrates/docs/tutorial.rst

 	                	"StartTime":"","EndTime":"","WeekDays":[6,0]}
 	            ]
 	        }
 	    ]
 	}

 The above snippet describes prices for subject "rif" and destination "0257".
 There are two activation periods, the first one is active starting 2012-01-01 and the second one starting from 2012-02-08.
-Each deine multiple intervals with different prices for various time periods.
+Each define multiple intervals with different prices for various time periods.

+Parameters:

+TOR
+	Type Of Service.
+For future extensions.
+CstmId
+	Customer Id.
+Used for multi tenant databases.
+Subject
+	The code that uniquely identifies a user.
+DestinationPrefix
+	The destination network number.
+For speed reasons we are not using here the below described destinations.
+We are trading memory space for speed.
+ActivationPeriods
+	A list of one ore more price descriptive periods.
+These periods must be contiguous and non overlapping.
+ActivationTime
+	The time when current period becomes active.
+Intervals
+	A list of price intervals intervals
+Month
+	The month for this interval.
+Zero value means all months.
+MonthDay
+	The day of the month for this interval.
+Zero value means all month days.
+WeekDays
+	A list with the days of the week for this interval.
+An empty list means all week days.
+StartTime, EndTime
+	The start and end hours in a day for this interval.
+Zero value means from/to start/end of the day.
+Ponder
+	Used to set the priority of the interval in relation with other applicable intervals.
+ConnectFee
+	The connection price for this interval.
+Price
+	The unit price for this interval.
+BillingUnit
+	The billing unit for this interval (in seconds).
+Value can be below one up to nanoseconds.

 **Destinations**
 ::